-There is a drive to higher and higher resolution computing (and audio-visual equipment) and 4K laptops are rapidly replacing hires laptops; this term defines the native resolution of the hardware.
-This has resulted in a problem of monitor settings on computers and how to use them and how software behaves on these computers.
+There is a drive to higher and higher resolution computing (and audio-visual equipment) and 4K laptops are rapidly replacing hi-res laptops; this term defines the native resolution of the hardware.
+This has resulted in a problem of monitor settings on computers, how to use them and how software behaves on these computers.

-If a 15-inch laptop is purchased that has a native 4K resolution, then if you set the laptop screen to native resolution then the display will have very small and apparent fonts sizes will often be very difficult to view.
+If a 15-inch laptop is purchased that has a native 4K resolution, then if you set the laptop screen to native resolution the display will have very small scale and apparent fonts sizes will often be very difficult to view.
 To solve this a user can set the “Scale and layout” on a PC to a lower value – for example my 4K PC laptop recommends 250% - making everything bigger by 250%.
-This option has been around for a number of years on Apple MAC computers as “retina” display but is the same effective problem – the hardware and monitor have a very high resolution – too high to use by most users as the image is too small.
+This option has been around for a number of years on Apple Mac computers as ‘Retina Display’ but is the same effective problem – the hardware and monitor have a very high resolution – too high for most users as the image is too small.
 The 4K option is sensible when we drive a physically large external monitor at native resolution to give very good quality view and lots of “real-estate”, so it would be normal to have mixed setup so that a laptop internal display is scaled, and the external monitor is run at native resolution.
 The 4K screen will also appear very “precise” and non-pixelated even when scaled.
 So this provides a nice display of course.

 So why is this important?